 Pain, heaviness, and swelling in the legs have become very common.
 Why is it so?
-This is a result of poor blood circulation in the legs, aggravated by our lifestyles.
+This results from poor blood circulation in the legs, aggravated by our lifestyles.

-The pandemic and subsequent lockdowns forced us to stay indoors and limited our physical activity.
+The pandemic and subsequent lockdowns forced us to stay indoors, limiting physical activity.
 Our morning walks were restricted to our balcony, kitchen, and bathrooms.
 As most of us continue to work from home, we sit in the same position for hours without even realizing it!
 This has resulted in poor leg health with increased episodes of leg pain and cramps.
-So how do we subdue this health issue?
-Take a deep breath, and let’s discover how to overcome these challenges.
+So, how do we subdue this health issue?
+Please take a deep breath, and let’s discover how to overcome these challenges.

 Walking and stretching

 Walking is one of the best forms of exercise for blood circulation.
-As you walk, your calf muscles get activated, acting as a natural pump to help push blood back up to the heart.
+As you walk, your calf muscles activate, acting as a natural pump to help push blood back up to the heart.
 Walking regularly can also improve your mood and strengthen your muscles and bones.
-This low-impact exercise can be done by people of all ages!
-So, start by walking slowly initially and increase your speed gradually every day.
+People of all ages can do this low-impact exercise!
+So, start walking slowly initially and gradually increase your speed every day.

 Stretching is also a great way to improve blood flow throughout your body.
 It also helps reduce muscle stiffness and prevent any injuries in the future.

 I am sure you have come across the phrase ‘Smoking is injurious to health.’
 This is very true.
 Tobacco affects your entire body.
-It can increase your chances of developing a host of health problems, including poor blood circulation.
+It can increase your chances of developing various health problems, including poor blood circulation.
 Over time, smoking makes your veins narrow and stiff, limiting blood flow.
 Quit smoking to reduce your risk of developing varicose veins and blood clots.

 When it comes to good blood circulation, food plays a significant role.
 Certain fruits, vegetables, and nuts are excellent sources of nutrients such as flavonoids and fiber.
 These are known to enhance vein health.
 Some examples of good foods for blood circulation are ginger, apples, almonds, and fatty fish.

 Here are some basic exercises you can do standing up that are effective techniques to improve blood circulation.
-You can do these when you take a break from sitting, while you are standing, and even as a warm-up before other activities.
+You can do these when taking a break from sitting or standing and even as a warm-up before other activities.

 - Hold onto a table or chair for balance.